Richard Rutt: Anglican ministry

-Rutt was made deacon as Michaelmas (29 September) 1951 and ordained priest on St Matthew's Day (21 September) 1952 — both times by Edward Wynn, Bishop of Ely, at Ely Cathedral.
+Rutt was made deacon at Michaelmas (29 September) 1951 and ordained priest on St Matthew's Day (21 September) 1952 — both times by Edward Wynn, Bishop of Ely, at Ely Cathedral.
 After a curacy at St George's Cambridge he went to South Korea as a missionary in 1954 together with Roger Tennant.
 In 1965 he was appointed Archdeacon of West Seoul.
-In June 1966 he was appointed an assistant bishop of the Diocese of Daejeon by Michael Ramsey, Archbishop of Canterbury; he was consecrated a bishop on 28 October 1966 (the Feast of SS Simon and June).
+In June 1966 he was appointed an assistant bishop of the Diocese of Daejeon by Michael Ramsey, Archbishop of Canterbury; he was consecrated a bishop on 28 October 1966 (the Feast of SS Simon and Jude).
 In February 1968, his appointment as diocesan Bishop of Daejeon was announced.
 He was named a Commander of the Order of the British Empire in 1973.

 Feeling that the time had come for Koreans to take charge of their portion of the Anglican Communion, in 1973 Rutt offered his resignation as Bishop of Daejeon, intending to continue serving as a simple parish priest in the country he had come to love so much.
 That proved to be impossible and in January 1974 he was appointed suffragan bishop of the Church of England's Diocese of Truro with the title Bishop of St Germans; He took up that post on Ascension Day (23 May) 1974; while in Cornwall he learned the Cornish language to celebrate weddings in Cornish.
 In October 1978 he was named Bishop of Leicester: he took up the See between his predecessor's retirement at the end of 1978 and his own enthronement on 24 March 1979.

 In 1982 Rutt, who was always strongly inclined to Anglo-Catholicism, voted against the unity covenant with the Methodist, Moravian and United Reformed churches.
 In July 1985 he was introduced into the House of Lords.
 He retired on 1 October 1990 and went to live in Falmouth, in the Cornwall he had come to love.
 He died in his 87th year at Treliske Hospital, Truro.